Logicify/mautic-advanced-templates-bundle/README.md

 ### Example 3: Reusable code snipets

-It might happen you need similar blocks to to be included into multiple emails.
+It might happen you need similar blocks to be included into multiple emails.
 In this case it is good idea to improve maintainability and keep common pieces in one single place.
-The solution this bundle proposes it to leverage Dynamic Content entity and TWIG built-in function `include()`.
+The solution this bundle proposes is to leverage Dynamic Content entity and TWIG built-in function `include()`.

 Let's imaging the previous example but move template for rendering one single item in reusable snippet.